Crowds flock to San Diego beaches amid heat wave

 SAN DIEGO – San Diegans are flocking to the beach to cool off as this week’s heat wave brings potentially record-breaking temperatures to the county.

-“I don’t have AC in my car so I’m a little worried about that now,” said Matt Hollenbeck.
+“I don’t have AC in my car so I’m a little worried about that now,” Matt Hollenbeck said.

 As the weather warms up and restrictions ease, San Diego lifeguard Lt.
 Brian Clark says people are heading to the beach in record numbers for this time of year, and he’s expecting that trend to stick throughout the summer.